sobigha/ADF-/README.md

 4.Program to Find HCF or GCD

-Get the input from the user a and b.Check the condition if a is greater than b,if true assign b to "small" variable,if false assign a to "small" variable.Iterate the loop by providing start range as 1 and end range as small+1.If a is divisible by 0 and b is divisible by 0,set "gcd" to i value.After the loop terminates,check if a value is 0,if yes print the b value.Else if check b is 0,if yes print a value,else print the "gcd" value.
+Get the input from the user a and b.Check the condition if a is greater than b,if true assign b to "small" variable,if false assign a to "small" variable.Iterate the loop by providing start range as 1 and end range as small+1.If a is divisible by 0 and b is divisible by 0,set "gcd" to i value.After the loop terminates,check if a value is 0,if yes print the "b" value.Else if check b is 0,if yes print "a" value,else print the "gcd" value.

 5.Program to Convert Decimal to Binary, Octal and Hexadecimal